melperez19/Project-3--Order-Me-This-App/README.md

 * **Material-UI** - Interactive date/time picker to create an event

 * **MomentJS** - Formats the date and time of the created event

+#### Future Features Include
+* Add the specific agGrid print ready functionality for the Order Summary table
+* Add another Logout button on the landing page as well
+* Update the placeholder texts to be more usuable for other types of orders (office supplies, maintanance work, grocery runs, etc.)